xcalts/scopez/README.md

     <img src=".github/logo.svg" alt="Logo" height="100" />
   </a>
   <p align="center">
-    Scopez is a targets analyzer tool written in python with a focus in simplicity.
+    Scopez is a Python-based target analysis tool built with simplicity in mind.
     <br />
     <a href="https://github.com/xcalts/scopez"><strong>Explore the docs »</strong></a>
     <br />